Temporary Protected Status and Deferred Enforced Departure

 For specific information on the DED designation and Employment Authorization Document (EAD) extension information for a specific country, select the country below:

-Liberian nationals covered by DED may be eligible to apply for adjustment of status under the Liberian Refugee Immigration Fairness (LRIF) legislation and receive an EAD in association with their LRIF application.
+Liberian nationals that were covered by DED through Jan.
+10, 2021, may still be eligible to apply for adjustment of status under the Liberian Refugee Immigration Fairness (LRIF) legislation and receive an EAD in association with their LRIF application.
 See the LRIF page for more information.